openvinotoolkit/openvino_tensorflow/README.md

 - Python* 3.7, 3.8 or 3.9
 - TensorFlow* v2.7.0

-<sup>1</sup>Windows release is in preview mode and supports only Python3.9
+<sup>1</sup>Windows is released in Beta preview mode and supports only Python3.9

 Check our [Interactive Installation Table](https://openvinotoolkit.github.io/openvino_tensorflow/) for a menu of installation options.
 The table will help you configure the installation process.